z-song/laravel-admin/README.md

 ├── Controllers
 │   ├── ExampleController.php
 │   └── HomeController.php
+├── bootstrap.php
 └── routes.php
 ```

 `app/Admin/routes.php` is used to define routes，for more detail please read [routes](/docs/zh/router.md).

+`app/Admin/bootstrap.php` is bootstrapper for laravel-admin, more usages see comments inside it.

 The `app/Admin/Controllers` directory  is used to store all the controllers, The `HomeController.php` file under this directory is used to handle home request of admin,The `ExampleController.php` file is a controller example.